Peer Review Process

 3. Online Review System

-To ensure the most convenient and efficient peer review process possible, our peer reviews are conducted electronically via the Online review system (https://www.biolifesas.org/journalx_brha/expertLogOn.action)
+To ensure the most convenient and efficient peer review process possible, our peer reviews are conducted electronically via the online review system (https://www.biolifesas.org/journalx_brha/expertLogOn.action)